Skip to main content

 1099 Deadlines

-1099 form series now includes Form 1099-NEC; a resurrected form that dates back to 1979 exclusively deals with nonemployee compensations.
+The 1099 form series now includes Form 1099-NEC, which dates back to 1979 and deals exclusively with nonemployee compensations.

-On a positive note, this move is appreciated by many tax experts and businesses (1, 2, 3) as it intends to curb corrupt tax practices, such as widespread employee misclassification in certain industries
+This change is appreciated by many tax experts and businesses as it aims to curb corrupt tax practices such as widespread employee misclassification in certain industries.